 But even a cursory search for editing options will reveal a bewildering array of definitions—and to add to the confusion, there’s often disparity in how different people use different terms to describe various types of edit.
 What’s the difference?
 And which one(s) do you actually need?

-Here’s a breakdown of the most commonly used terms you’ll see relative to editing, what each entails, and how to determine which—if any—you need.
+Here’s a breakdown of the most common types of editing, what each entails, and how to determine what kind of editor you may need.

 Types of Edit